stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 var queryResult = await _graphqlActions.TranslateAndRunQuery(graphql, graphqlParameters, settings);
 ```

-If you prefer to have more control over the database access you can use `TranslateToTsql` to create the TSQL
+If you prefer to have more control over the database access you can use `TranslateToTsql` to create the T-SQL
-query (and associated TSQL Parameters), then submit the query to the database yourself.
+query (and associated T-SQL Parameters), then submit the query to the database yourself.

 ```csharp
 var settings = new GraphqlActionSettings